-Your website scored a 75 out of 100.
+Your website scored 75 out of 100.
 What exactly does that mean?

 With Google, you really don’t know.
 GTmetrix offers the same 1-100 score, one from Google and one from Yslow, so you get two different grades from two different sources.
-Those still aren’t what I would consider real world numbers though.
-GTmetrix provides three pieces of information that I believe everyone should focus on and are what I consider “Real World Numbers”.
+Those still aren’t what I would consider real-world numbers though.
+GTmetrix page speed provides three pieces of information that I believe everyone should focus on and are what I consider “Real World Numbers”.

 - Fully Loaded Time